OpenResearchInstitute/Neptune/Trueflight/README.md

 ## Neptune Trueflight Requirements

-1) The primary link design requirement is 10mS round-trip delay.
-Optimizations for low latency are weighted heavier than other metrics when trade-offs are considered.
+1) The primary link design requirement is the round-trip radio-frequency delay 0f 4 mS. Optimizations for low latency are weighted heavier than other metrics when trade-offs are considered.

 2) High reliability is expected in the following multi path environments.